Jefferson49/CustomModuleManager/README.md

 + Unzip the downloaded file and copy the included folder custom_module_manager" into the "module_v4" folder of your webtrees installation
 + Check if the module is activated in the control panel:
   + Login to webtrees as an administrator
-	+ Go to "Control Panel/All Modules", and find the module called "Custom Module anager"
+	+ Go to "Control Panel/All Modules", and find the module called "Custom Module Manager"
 	+ Check if it has a tick for "Enabled"

 ## Github API Token